Kong/docs.konghq.com/app/konnect/dev-portal/register-and-create-app.md

 1. **Create API credentials for your application**

-    Every application must have credentials so that you can access your app.
-An application can have multiple credentials.
     You can generate credentials using one of the following methods:
-    * **Generate credentials**: A credential, or API key, generated in the {{site.konnect_short_name}} Dev Portal is a 32-character string associated with an application.
         1. To generate an API key from the Dev Portal, navigate to the **My Apps** page and click the application that you want to generate a credential for.

         1. In the **Authentication** pane, click **Generate Credential**.